How does a decision to spay or neuter connect to canine arthritis?

 While a clear cause and effect relationship has not been determined for the effects of gonadectomy on the development of orthopedic disease and cancer in dogs, there is compelling evidence that an association does exist, and further research is warranted.

-Furthermore, the optimal age, should gonadectomy be performed, has not been determined and is likely dependent on the individual dog and dog owner.
+Furthermore, the optimal age, should gonadectomy be performed, has not been confirmed and is dependent on the breed and the individual dog and dog owner.

 This article will review the current evidence that is challenging the long-held American standard of spaying and neutering all dogs at a very early age.